This article was updated by the Great British Mag content team on 22 September 2021

 Defining a typical Brit is a tricky and dangerous thing to attempt.
 After all, this is a nation of immigrants and a product of four countries coming together over time.
-And one of the worst cultural mistakes you can make is confusing a Scot for being English and vice visa.
+And one of the worst cultural mistakes you can make is confusing a Scot for being English and vice versa.
 So how do you differentiate the humans of Great Britain?

+Whilst generalising is a dangerous game, let’s dive in and talk about the English reserve and the infamous “stiff upper lip,” which means you don’t let your feelings show.
 It’s a common portrayal of the English and it does have some truth to it.
-English people can be incredibly reserved and in moments of crisis don’t often show their panic or upset, instead they choose to keep going and power through the problem with the aid of a cup of tea or something stronger.
+English people can be incredibly reserved and in moments of crisis don’t often show their panic or upset.
+Instead, they choose to keep going.
+The English will power through any problem with the aid of a cup of tea (or something stronger).

 Without being unkind to our American cousins, the English are very different.
 You won’t find us bending over backwards to be jolly and we don’t have that familiar friendliness of many southern Europeans.
 Don’t take quietness for rudeness – it just sometimes takes a little more time to get an English person talking.

 Scotland is the wild, beautiful north of the United Kingdom.
 It’s home to the biggest mountains the UK has to offer and its dramatic coastlines are swept by both the North Sea and the Atlantic Ocean.

 The stereotypical Scot is a fierce, strong redhead with a fondness for whisky.
 There is actually a tiny grain of truth to this stereotype as 5%-6% of Scots boast the rare genetic mutation that causes red hair.

 The national dress for men, the kilt, is extremely well-known but it’s highly unlikely you’ll see a man baring his legs unless you are invited to a formal gathering, such as a wedding.
 Most Scottish men (and a fair number of women) prefer trousers for daily wear.